 2.2Schematic Diagram

 Fig. 1 gives the schematic of installation of DIS.
 Submersible pump must be immersed in water tank and timer connected to the circuit.
-The main line Φ 16mm LLDPE pipe is directly connected to a 35 watts pump to lift the water from the tank.
+The main line Φ 16mm LLDPE pipe is directly connected to a 35W pump to lift the water from the tank.
 The main unit is connected to a screen filter and control valve.
 The lateral is provided with on line turbokey dripper of 4 ltr/hr discharge capacity.
-Four-way assembly with 4 micro tubes are fitted on dripper and tubes were inserted into the 4 grow bags.
+Four-way assembly with four micro tubes are fitted on dripper and tubes were inserted into the 4 grow bags.
 Fifteen drippers can irrigate 60 grow bags with a discharge rate of 1LPH / Poly bag when the grow bags are arranged side by side.
-If they are arranged 45cm apart an additional 10m lateral is needed to cover 60 grow bags.
-Screen filter, filter the water efficiently @ 700 litre per hour.
+If they are arranged 45cm apart, an additional 10m lateral is needed to cover 60 grow bags.
+Screen filter, filter the water efficiently at the rate of 700 litre per hour.
 Drip kit will last for more than five years without any fail.

 Fig. 1 Schematic diagram of Automated DIS